Tau in action as Anderlecht cruise to victory in six-goal thriller against Waasland-Beveren | Goal.com

 Goals from Adrien Trebel, Jeremy Doku, Yari Verschaeren and Lukas Nmecha secured maximum points for Vincent Kompany's men despite late efforts for Din Sula and Daan Heymans for the hosts.

-During the encounter, Tau made the third highest number of key passes, behind Albert Lokonga (4) and Yari Verschaeren (3).
+During the encounter, Tau made the third-highest number of key passes, behind Albert Lokonga (four) and Yari Verschaeren (three).

 The 26-year-old also played a defensive role in the game and he made three tackles in total.